Landcapers: Murder mystery meets surreal fantasy in true-crime dramaSep 22 | 2 min read

 Jennifer Aniston, Matthew Perry, David Schwimmer, Lisa Kudrow, Courteney Cox and Matt LeBlanc reunite on the set of Friends – but is this one-off special more than just nostalgia?

-Watch Friends: The Reunion from May 27 on Sky One with NOW Entertainment Membership
+Watch Friends: The Reunion on Sky Max with NOW Entertainment Membership

 At the start of Friends: The Reunion, one particular jaw-dropping stat stands out.
 It’s announced that the show has been watched 100 billion times across all platforms.